khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 **Scrolling:**

-By default the height of the modal is determined by the content and can extend in height below the viewport.
-This makes it so that the page itself remains scrollable.
+By default the height of the modal is determined by the content, and the modal can extend below the viewport.
+In this instance the page itself remains scrollable.

 It is prefered to make the content scrollable within the modal if it exceeds its height.
 This is configurable with an opt-in option and makes it so that only the modal content is scrollable, not the page itself.